 Unfortunately, research shows that youth involved with the juvenile justice system who don’t have good education outcomes don’t have good life outcomes.

-But a new partnership between Disability Rights Texas (DRTx) and the Harris County Juvenile Probation Department (HCJPD) is changing the life course for youth in the system.
+But a partnership between Disability Rights Texas (DRTx) and the Harris County Juvenile Probation Department (HCJPD) is changing the life course for youth in the system.
 This program offers a unique opportunity for these young people to receive education advocacy services they desperately need but would likely not otherwise know existed.

 One young person we have helped through the partnership is Trevon, a teenager with bi-polar disorder, attention deficit hyperactivity disorder, and other mental health diagnoses.
 He was arrested and placed on probation during his sophomore year.
 Though his mother was a strong advocate for Trevon, she found it challenging to understand all the jargon and navigate the juvenile justice system in order to get the services her son needed.
 When a juvenile probation officer referred Trevon to DRTx education specialist Danielle, she used her many years of experience as a special education diagnostician to successfully advocate for Trevon.
 As a result, he continued his education and invited Danielle to be in the audience as he received his high school diploma.
 Trevon is now working in a retail position and is saving money to be able to attend culinary college or trade school.